BawdyAnarchist/quBSD/Future_Development.md

 	- The pass in from clients would also let servers do it
   		- Segregate the servers from clients more carefully
 		- Maybe even segregate the wg gateways from clients as well

-- networking rework.
-Need to update the IP conventions - both checks and docs

 qb-usbvm
 	- When xterm is closed with ssh connection, the tap1 connect between jail and usbvm should be severed.
 Need a "trap" command